 American Tradition Partnership angered a group of conservative lawmakers after they attacked several Republicans for not being conservative enough.

-ATP is now facing a complaint at the Montana Commissioner of Political Practices and Republicans appear to be divided on how to regulate these groups.
+ATP is now facing a complaint filed with the Montana Commissioner of Political Practices, and Republicans appear to be divided on how to regulate these groups.